samuelcolvin/uk-parliament-relatives/README.md

 ```

 So by my (potentially wrong!) maths, current MPs are 66x more likely to have political ancestors than the average person.

+If the probabilities close ancestors where political are not independent (very likely), then the multiple would go up significantly.
+E.g. if each person only really has 3 chances of a political ancestor, then the multiple goes up to 221x.